Comprehensive X-ray and Multiwavelength Study of ULXs in NGC 1566: CONCLUSIONS AND SUMMARY

-\item ULX-1 and ULX-2 showed variability by three orders of magnitude while ULX-3 almost shows variability by an order of magnitude in their X-ray light curves.
-Additionally, hints of short-term (3 ks) variability was found in the {\it Chandra} data for ULX-1.\\
+\item For ULX-1, ULX-2, and ULX-3, no strong evidence of long-term variability is found, while ULX-4 shows variability of more than an order of magnitude in the long-term X-ray light curve.
+In addition, a hint of short-term (3 ks) variability was found in the {\it Chandra} data for the only ULX-1.\\

-\item A clear bi-modal distribution was observed in the light curve of ULX-1 covering 2018-2020 observations.
-Considering that this distribution is due to the propeller effect, ULX-1 is likely to be an NS.
-Moreover, 201-day periodicity (as a super-orbital) was detected in the on-state during the propeller regime.\\